 - Supplemental online or computer-based training

-3. Will you have access to top-notch implementation support?
+3. Access to top-notch implementation support

-An effective end-to-end implementation includes comprehensive analysis of your needs and current processes to help ensure minimal disruption to your existing workflows.
+An effective end-to-end EMR implementation includes comprehensive analysis of your needs and current processes to help ensure minimal disruption to your existing workflows.

 Each practice should have its own Implementation Specialist who can act as a guide and resource person throughout the various phases of the implementation – from analysis to installation, testing, training, and implementation.